jcurl/code.research/qnx/README.md

 Other Platforms:

 - (X) Cygwin (Windows): Works.
 Values should be informational only.
-- (/) NetBSD 10.1: Runs.
+- (!)
+NetBSD 10.1: Runs.
 IDLE/CPU time not accurate.
+BPF measurements fail on
+  multi-thread tests.
-- (/) FreeBSD 14.2: Runs.
-Works. sendto buffer error when rate too high.
+- (/) FreeBSD 14.2: Results provided.

 #### 2.2.4.
 List QNX Files